jobarjo/awsInfra-setup/README.md

 This project is deployed via AWS Code pipeline.

+Simpliest way is to launch the CF stack `00-pipeline.yml` via CloudFormation, the other stacks will be deployed automatically.

-A github webhook has been configured so that any push to the repo will trigger the pipeline.
+A github webhook has been configured so that any push to the repo will then trigger the pipeline to update.

 ## Monitoring